Mike14533/Software-Portfolio/README.md

- A collection of various projects I have worked on fadsfasd
+ A collection of various projects I have worked on